• Skip to primary navigation

 Instructions:

 2. Scrape the shell of the crab with a knife, rub the shell with salt and clean the crab pieces well.
 Rinse well in cold running water, drain and keep aside.
-Check my other post on crab red masala on how to kill and clean a crab.

-3. Toast the coconut slices in a tsp of oil till they are lightly brown.
+3. Lightly fry the coconut slices in a tsp of oil till they are lightly brown.
 Remove then add the cumin and coriander seeds to the pan and when they change colour and emit an aroma, throw in the 1/2 sliced onion quickly just till it softens.
 Remove and set aside.
 Crush the garlic cloves and sizzle them in the same pan in a few drops of oil till they change colour a bit and become aromatic, then remove.

 5. In a pot or kadai add the 1/4 cup oil and the unsalted butter.
-When hot enough drop in the bay leaf, the cloves, slit green chillies and coarsely pounded pepper then immediately add the crab.
+When hot enough drop in the bay leaf, the cloves, slit green chillies and coarsely pounded pepper, then immediately add the crab.
 Sprinkle some salt on it, turn over and quickly fry in the oil for 1 minute, then add just 2 tbs of the *chilli paste, 1/2 tsp turmeric followed by the ground coconut masala.
 Mix well.

 coconut chilli crab